Sinaptik-AI/pandas-ai/docs/LLMs/llms.md

 ## IBM watsonx models

-In order to use [IBM watsonx.ai](https://www.ibm.com/watsonx/get-started) models, you need to have an IBM Cloud api key, watsonx Project ID, and service URL.
+In order to use [IBM watsonx.ai](https://www.ibm.com/watsonx/get-started) models, you need to have

+1. IBM Cloud api key
+2. watsonx.ai project in IBM Cloud
+3. The service URL associated with the project's region

 The api key can be created in [IBM Cloud](https://cloud.ibm.com/iam/apikeys).
 The project ID can determined after a watsonx.ai service